jan-martinek/peer-blender/README.md

 - There's no backend at this time.
 - There's no one-click installation procedure, you need some skills to [set up the application](docs/en/setup.md).

+## License

+Peer Blender is licensed under the terms of the MIT license.